EXPLAINER: Why rising rates are unsettling Wall Street

 AREN’T STOCKS STILL REALLY HIGH?

 Yes.
-Despite the recent pullback in the market, the major U.S. stock indexes remain near all-time highs set earlier this month.
-The benchmark S&P 500 index and Nasdaq each hit all-time highs on Feb.
-12. The Dow Jones Industrial Average set a record high on Wednesday.
-And the Russell 2000 index of smaller companies notched an all-time high on Feb.
-9.
+Despite the recent pullback in the market, the major U.S. stock indexes all remain near all-time highs set within the last month.
+The S&P 500 is still within 4.2% of its record set on Feb.
+12.

 HASN’T THE FED SAID IT WILL KEEP INTEREST RATES LOW?

 Powell said the Fed won’t raise its benchmark interest rate, now at its record low of zero to 0.25%, until inflation runs slightly above its 2% target level.
-Powell told Congress that while price increases might accelerate in coming months, those increases are expected to be temporary and not a sign of long-run inflation threats.
+Powell has also repeatedly said that while price increases might accelerate in coming months, those increases are expected to be temporary and not a sign of long-run inflation threats.

+He echoed those statements again on Thursday, but analysts said longer-term yields rose on disappointment that Powell didn’t offer something more forceful to tamp down the recent increases.

 IS WALL STREET STILL OPTIMISTIC?

-Yes, and one reason is that many investors agree with Powell and expect inflation pressures to be only temporary.
+Yes, much of Wall Street still expects stocks to keep rising.
+One reason is that many investors agree with Powell and expect inflation pressures to be only temporary.
 That should hopefully keep rates from spiking to dangerous levels.

-Also, after a dismal 2020 for most companies, investors are banking that corporate earnings will improve in the second half of this year as the coronavirus vaccination efforts broaden and the economy gradually begins approaching something close to normal.
-If earnings rise, stocks can stay stable or maybe even rise.
+Also, after a dismal 2020 for most companies, investors are banking that growth in corporate profits will explode higher as more people get COVID-19 vaccines through the year and the economy gradually approaches something close to normal.
+If earnings rise enough, stocks can stay stable or maybe even go higher, despite a rise in rates..

 DO SOME COMPANIES DO WELL WHEN RATES ARE RISING?